rakesh048/RestFramework/README.md

 # Django RestFramework with Celery

-Used all RestFramework features and Implement celery for asynchronous task.
+Used all RestFramework features and Implemented celery for asynchronous task.